jezzlucena/caderno/docs/API.md

-# Project Caderno API Documentation
+# Caderno API Documentation

-This document describes the REST API endpoints for Project Caderno.
+This document describes the REST API endpoints for Caderno.

 ## Base URL